amd/aocl-crypto/docs/internal/design/02-subsystem-design.md

 ```

 ### The _Digest_ class
-This is the C++ interface to the Digests, all digest algorithms will
+This is the C++ interface to the Digests.
+All digest algorithms will
-inherited this class.
+inherit this class.

 ```c++
 class IDigest